Key Takeaways

 Interestingly, many users on sleep forums like Reddit and Quora report the same pattern:

-when they turn on a diffuser right as they get into bed, they become more aware of the scent instead of less.
+When they turn on a diffuser right as they get into bed, they become more aware of the scent instead of less.

 Several describe it as